To learn more about dyads [Also called Assur Groups]

 |3.||Learn a little about six-bar* kinematic-chains.|

-* The term 'bar' is used more frequently than 'Part' when applied to mechanisms such as: four-bar, six-bar, eight-bar.
+* The term bar is used more frequently than Part when applied to general mechanisms.
+For example four-bar, six-bar, eight-bar...

 Add more Dyads